wp-plugins/wp-share-buttons/readme.txt

 == Changelog ==

+= 1.0.3 =
+*  Save Bug has been fixed in WordPress Share Buttons plugin.

 = 1.0.2 =
-*  Bug has been fixed in WordPress Share Buttons plugin.
+*  Bug have been fixed in WordPress Share Buttons plugin.

 = 1.0.1 =
-*  Bug has been fixed in WordPress Share Buttons plugin.
+*  Bug have been fixed in WordPress Share Buttons plugin.

 = 1.0.0 =
 *  Add WordPress Share Buttons plugin.